 You were silly and always ready for action.

 You were often Forgetful yet you remembered so much.

 Mom, or as I would say Carol Joan.
 You were by far the greatest woman to ever set foot into my life.
 You taught me not only how to walk and talk but how to never ever let ANYONE or ANYTHING get you down.

 You were the strongest woman, in my life.
 You taught me how to be me.
 How to never let anyone trample your hopes and dreams because one day you’re gonna be able to show those people what your really made of.
-You taught me to be strong when your at your darkest of moments and so did God because “He loved you at your darkest.”
-Romans 5:8
+You taught me to be strong when your at your darkest of moments.

 I remember a couple days before your passing, I read you my blog post and you started crying saying that you wished that you were like me.

 Well mom, I wish to be just like you.

 I wish to be just as funny, I want to have the ability to light up a room when I walk in, because heck mom, you brought light to every situation.